Shaheed Monsur Ali Medical College

-Shaheed Monsur Ali Medical College, Dhaka (SMAMC) (শহীদ মনসুর আলী মেডিকেল কলেজ, ঢাকা) is a private medical college in Uttara Model Town, Uttara, Dhaka, the capital of Bangladesh.
+Shaheed Monsur Ali Medical College, Dhaka (SMAMC) (শহীদ মনসুর আলী মেডিকেল কলেজ, ঢাকা) is a private medical college in Uttara, Dhaka, the capital of Bangladesh.
 It is affiliated with the University of Dhaka.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all the graduates.
 The degree is recognised by the Bangladesh Medical and Dental Council.

 History

 The college was established as the Ummah Medical College in 1994–95 in Mirpur, Dhaka.
 It later shifted to its present site in 1998 under the current name Shaheed Monsur Ali Medical College and Hospital.
 It is named after Shaheed M. Mansur Ali, the 3rd prime minister of Bangladesh, and as the finance minister of the Mujibnagar Government he was a leader of Bangladesh's 1971 Liberation War as well.
 It was renamed in 2002 as the Moulana Bhasani Medical College under the Moulana Bhasani Trust.
 In October 2007, the college shifted to its own building, which was inaugurated by the ex-chairman of the Moulana Bhasani Trust.
 In February 2009, Jamal Uddin Chowdhury was elected as chairman of the Moulana Bhasani Trust, later Mrs. Laila Arjumand was elected as chairman of Moulana Bhasani Trust and Jamal Uddin Chowdhury was elected as chairman of Shaheed Monsur Ali Medical College.
 The institution was renamed to its current name of Shaheed Monsur Ali Medical College on April 3, 2010, in the presence of the chairman of the Moulana Bhasani Trust Mrs.Laila Arjumand.